On Maximum Differential Coloring of Planar Graphs: Optimal labeling for regular caterpillars and spiders with path lengths all even or all odd

-{\bf Optimality.} For a regular caterpillar $G$ with even number of spine vertices our labeling achieves difference $\frac{n}{2}$ and for odd number of spine vertices it achieves difference $\lceil \frac{n-\Delta}{2} \rceil$.
-Both of these are optimal by Theorem \ref{thm:opt-reg-cat}.
+From the above, it follows that for a regular caterpillar with even number of spine vertices our labeling method achieves difference $\frac{n}{2}$ and for odd number of spine vertices it achieves difference $\lceil \frac{n-\Delta}{2} \rceil$.
+Both of these are optimal by Theorem~\ref{thm:opt-reg-cat}.
+This is summarized in the following theorem.